spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 [Require] private HealthPickup.Requirable.Writer healthPickupWriter;
 ```

-A `Writer` can also be used to _read_ component data from its respective component (in this case, `HealthPickup`), but also provides an API for updating the values of properties too.
+A `Writer` can also be used to _read_ component data from its respective component (in this case, `HealthPickup`), but it provides an API for updating the values of properties too.

 Unity Engine's `OnTriggerEnter` function is a special-case when a script is disabled.
 Other functions will only be called if the script component's `enabled` property is true, but `OnTriggerEnter` will be called even if it is false.
 This means it is an exception to the normal behaviour of the `[Require]` syntax.
 Because of this, scripts which use `OnTriggerEnter` **must** check whether the `Writer` is null (indicating a lack of authority) before using functions on the writer.